You're a Sky Full of Stars

 We kinda rushed out of our seats because I wanted to get down to the first level before security closed it off in order to get some confetti and maybe get an AOAL balloon.
 Unfortunately, we didn’t get down there in time for that.

 On the way down, I noticed some people were carrying their xylobands (both colored and uncolored), so I asked them if I could have it if they weren’t planning on keeping it.
 Everyone I asked gave their xylobands to me, so I got an extra white one and green, orange, and purple ones!
 I am going to give the extra purple love button and xyloband and also the extra white xyloband to my friend who couldn’t go.
-I shoved all these xylobands into my pockets so people wouldn’t notice when I was leaving.
+I shoved all these xylobands into my pocket so people wouldn’t notice when I was leaving.

 When we realized we couldn’t get back into the seating area, I noticed there were some confetti and streamers lying on the ground that people had dragged out.
 So, I ran around looking like a crazy person picking up what was basically trash but to me amazing souvenirs.
 The coolest piece of confetti I picked up was one of those clear, shiny, bubbly, plastic stars!